-- 4.13 The following norms for working capital are considered by the Commission as per the CERC (Terms and Conditions for Tariff determination from Renewable Energy Sources) Regulations, 2009: - (a) Operation & Maintenance expenses for one month; - (b) Receivables equivalent to 2 (Two) months of energy charges for sale of electricity calculated on the normative CUF; - (c) Maintenance spares @ 15% of operation and maintenance expenses - 4.14 An interest rate which is 100 basis points above the average short-term prime lending rate (STPLR) of State Bank of India during the previous year is considered for calculation of interest on working capital.
+4.30 The following norms for working capital are considered by the Commission which is based on the CERC (Terms and Conditions for Tariff determination from Renewable Energy Sources) Regulations, 2012:

+- (a) Operation & Maintenance expenses for one month; - (b) Receivables equivalent to 2 (Two) months of energy charges for sale of electricity calculated on the normative CUF; - (c) Maintenance spares @ 15% of operation and maintenance expenses. - 4.31 Interest on Working Capital shall be at interest rate equivalent to the average State Bank of India Base Rate prevalent during the first six months of the previous year plus 350 basis points.